4ndreo/Portfolio/src/content/work/Freelance/wecomex.md

 tags:
   - Angular
   - Laravel
+  - MySQL
 ---

-I collaborated creating and administration platform
+I collaborated creating an administration platform to keep track of WeComex metrics.
+I developed dashboards with charts using echarts library and sql stored procedures according to the exact needs of the administrators